Christmas tree safety tips for businesses

 - Make sure the tree is not situated near any naked flames.

-- Don’t situate the tree so that it obstructs any exits.
+- Don’t situate the tree so that it obstructs any fire exits or doors.

 - Never decorate the tree with any naked-flamed decorations.
 If putting lights on your tree, LEDs are highly recommended due to operating at a low temperature.

-A great sight during the festive period is the abundance of houses strewn inside and out with colourful lights and elaborate decorations.
+A great sight during the festive period is the abundance of houses and businesses strewn inside and out with colourful lights and elaborate decorations.
 A sizeable amount of decorations can be a lot to keep an eye on, and large amounts of electrical items are always require caution.
-Consider the following tips to enjoy a house that is both decorative and safe.
+Consider the following tips to enjoy a workplace that is both decorative and safe for employees.

 - Only lights that carry the British standard safety sign should be used.